Last updated on June 3rd, 2019 at 03:23 pm

 Since Darvon and Darvocet are taken illegally, most users mix them with other opioids and hard drugs such as heroin.
 This is to help relieve pain and increase the euphoric effects.

-Recover from Darvocet and Darvon Addiction Today
+Treating Darvocet or Darvon Addiction

 Darvocet and Darvon both contain the dangerous ingredient propoxyphene, which is highly addictive and puts users at risk for heart palpitations and other harmful side effects.